webbuilders-group/silverstripe-kapost-bridge-logger/README.md

 Kapost Bridge Logger
 =================
-A wrapper for our SilverStripe Kapost Bridge module that logs all incoming requests.
+A wrapper for our SilverStripe Kapost Bridge module that logs all incoming requests to the kapost service.

 ## Maintainer Contact
 * Ed Chipman ([UndefinedOffset](https://github.com/UndefinedOffset))